GLOBAL MARKETS-Shares rise after Credit Suisse deal, but bank 'whack-a-mole' not over

 But the wipeout of some Credit Suisse bondholders has sent shockwaves through bank debt markets, while the speed with which trouble spread from regional U.S. banks to humble a big systemic bank in Europe has rattled markets.

-"While the last global financial crisis played out over 18 months, today's crisis is only 10 days old and has already led to the collapse of some U.S. regional banks and the arranged marriage of UBS and Credit Suisse at 0.06x book (value)," said bank analyst Jonathan Mott at Barrenjoey in Sydney.
+That said, the financial sector is a lot more robust generally than it was 15 years ago, so another 2008-style crisis is unlikely, even if it doesn't feel like it right now, according to Karen Ward, chief market strategist for EMEA at JPMorgan Asset Management.

-"While global regulators are acting with pace, this appears to be a game of 'whack-a-mole.'"
+"We may not be past the worst of the volatility.
+But I don't think that this is going to escalate, a vicious cycle kick in, and give us a deep or prolonged downturn.
+It probably will change what the central banks do, because they will not need to lean so hard on the economy, because the financial system itself will start to lean harder on the economy,” Ward said, in remarks to an asset management conference.

-San Francisco lender First RepublicFRC.N is emerging as the next pressure point.
-Its share price halved on Monday on worries that $30 billion in deposits placed last week by bigger banks would not be enough to shore up its stability.
+San Francisco lender First RepublicFRC.N is in the line of fire right now.
+Its share price halved in value on Monday on worries that $30 billion in deposits placed last week by bigger banks would not be enough to shore it up.

 U.S officials are looking at ways to temporarily expand Federal Deposit Insurance Corp coverage to all deposits, Bloomberg News reported on Monday.